schlopp96/GSLogger/README.md

 ## Future Plans

-- While this is an extremely simple project originally built for GUI-practice-purposes, I may expand on it now and again as I continue my Computer Science education, so stay tuned for any improvements or updates in the future.
+- While this is an extremely simple project originally built for GUI-practice-purposes, I may expand on it now and again as I continue my CS education, so stay tuned for any improvements or updates in the future.